News: School Lunch Program

-I want to thank the Governance Council members for having the vision of a successful TTCS, while providing the responsible stewardship which has been critical to the schools success.
+I want to thank the Governance Council members for having the vision of a successful TTCS, while providing the responsible stewardship that has been critical to the school's success.

 I want to congratulate all of you on this impressive achievement.
 While we still have work to do, this is the time for us to celebrate.